wp-plugins/rencontre/readme.txt

 More details in french [here](http://www.boiteasite.fr/fiches/site_rencontre_wordpress.html).

 == Frequently Asked Questions ==

+= What template file to use =
+In WordPress default themes (2013, 2015...) you have to do that :
+* copy page.php ;
+* paste it with new name (ex : page-rencontre.php) ;
+* add the code mentioned in installation para secundo and tertio at the best place, just after content div ;
+* clean unneeded code ;
+* in admin panel / page, create or change a page to set page-rencontre as template ;
+* in admin panel / settings / reading, choose static page and the page you just changed.

+If nothing happens, add `&lt;h1>*** HELLO ***&lt;/h1>`.
+If you don't see this title, you are not using the right template.

 = Useful plugins to work with Rencontre =
 * WP Better Emails : Adds a customizable good looking HTML template to all WP default plain/text emails ;